-If you would like to find out more and take part in the 2018 Santa Fun Run click here.
+If you would like to find out more and take part in the 2020 Virtual Santa Fun Run click here.

 When Tracey’s mum, Ann, died peacefully at the Hospice, she was surrounded by 30 members of her family – many of whom had travelled down from Liverpool to be with her.

 Tracey’s mum died where she wanted, at the Hospice.
 Tracy and her family were very grateful for the care they received: “Everyone from kitchen to ward staff were marvellous and very accommodating – which was great especially as we are a very large family.”

 Last year was the second year Tracey has run in the Santa Fun Run event at Bushy Park.
 Her team of seven, called Doris’s Darlings, was made up of four adults and three children aged 6, 7 and 8.